DavidLiuXh/KafkaOffsetTools/README.md

 # KafkaOffsetTools
-This tool can be used to reset the committed offset for kafka
+This tool can be used to reset the committed offset to earliest or latest for kafka 0.9.0.1
 # Build
 - install boost(http://www.boost.org), depends on boost_program_options lib;
 - install librdkafka 0.9.4(https://github.com/edenhill/librdkafka/releases/tag/v0.9.4)